gopheracademy/gopheracademy-web/content/advent-2019/go-compilers.md

 ### Gopherjs

 Before the Go compiler (gc) learning how to target wasm [in Go 1.11](https://github.com/golang/go/wiki/WebAssembly), the only way to write Go code targeting JavaScript runtimes was via [gopherjs](https://github.com/gopherjs/gopherjs).
 The commandable effort results in a [list where the majority of stdlib package are supported](https://github.com/gopherjs/gopherjs/blob/master/doc/packages.md).
 Not only are there [bindings](https://github.com/gopherjs/gopherjs/wiki/Bindings) for some of the most common JavaScript libraries and frameworks, there's [Vecty](https://github.com/gopherjs/vecty) for anyone who would like to write their app in Go end-to-end.
 If you would like to have a peek at something familiar and digestable, you can take a look at the [TodoMVC implementation with Gopherjs](https://github.com/gopherjs/todomvc).

 ### TinyGo

-Go programmers who are also into programming microcontrolleres and are tired of C/C++ and assembly have the [TinyGo](https://tinygo.org/) project to the rescude.
+Go programmers who are also into programming microcontrolleres and are tired of C/C++ and assembly have the [TinyGo](https://tinygo.org/) project to the rescue.
 TinyGo is a Go compiler whose tagline is "Go compiler for small places."
 The compiler relies on LLVM to do the heavy lifting, and supports a decent amount of [the language features](https://tinygo.org/lang-support/) and [the standard library](https://tinygo.org/lang-support/stdlib/).
 Now you can use Go in your next Arduino Uno project.

 ### TARDIS Go

 This is perhaps the most fun compiler.
 The [TARDIS Go](https://github.com/tardisgo/tardisgo) compiler generates the SSA form of the Go code, then uses the SSA to generate Haxe code conforming to the behavior of the Go code.
 Wait there's more.
-The Haxe toolchain can then be invoked to translate the Haxe code to C++, C#, Java, or JavaScript, thus allowing Go packages to be used on the respective platforms (.e.g.
-JVM).
+The Haxe toolchain can then be invoked to translate the Haxe code to C++, C#, Java, or JavaScript, thus allowing Go packages to be used on the respective platforms (e.g. JVM).

 The [demo page](https://tardisgo.github.io/) of the project is still running the same JavaScript code generated from Haxe that's in turn generated from Go via TARDIS Go.
 Sadly, the project hasn't been updated since 2016, thus its implementation of the Go runtime is at Go 1.4.
 It would be nice to see the project resurrected and extended to add Go as Haxe target, thus enabling interoperability across all the supported languages and enriching the entire ecosystem.

 ## In Sum

 This list is definitely not exhaustive nor should it.
 Different compilers serve different goals.
-New implmentations put both the spec and the implementations to the test, more tests means more eyeballs, and "given enough eyeballs, all bugs are shallow."
+New implementations put both the spec and the implementations to the test, more tests means more eyeballs, and "given enough eyeballs, all bugs are shallow."
 Even compilers that aim at unconventional targets, namely TARDIS Go, managed to [find](https://github.com/golang/go/issues/12196) [three](https://github.com/golang/go/issues/7166) [bugs](https://github.com/golang/go/issues/10127) in Go toolchain.

 Ian Lance Taylor himself has an answer to the question in his Quora response to the prompt [Why are there multiple compilers and interpreters for each programming language?](https://www.quora.com/Why-are-there-multiple-compilers-and-interpreters-for-each-programming-language-How-do-you-go-about-choosing-the-best-interpreter-or-compiler-for-your-project/answer/Ian-Lance-Taylor)